RequestNetwork/requestNetwork/packages/docs/docs/guides/8-subgraph/0-subgraph-info.md

 Request leverages the [Graph Protocol](https://thegraph.com) to simplify the process of making meaningful applications leveraging the Request Smart Contracts and associated data.

-The Graph Protocol provides an accessible GraphQL service providing useful aggregate Requqest data from the Ethereum blockchain.
+The Graph Protocol provides an accessible GraphQL service providing useful aggregate Request data from the Ethereum blockchain.
 The links below provide a rudimentary tool to build and test your queries.

 ## Ethereum Decentralized Mainnet